MrSpock1994/House_price/README.md

 # House_price
-Simple machine learning exercise using some variables to predict house prices In the website below we can find information about the variables https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html
+Simple machine learning exercise using some variables to predict house prices In the website below we can find information about the variables. \n https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html